danielromero95/TFM_FIT_CONTROL/README.md

 5. Results: repetition count, metrics, optional debug video, downloads.

 ---
+## What’s new in 2.7

+- Video rotation is now fully corrected across the pipeline, preventing flipped overlays and ensuring exported debug videos respect the intended orientation.
+- Metrics visualization stays synchronized with playback: the cursor marker, overlays, and chart layout were refined so interactions remain frame-accurate even after relayouts.
+- BroadcastChannel synchronization links the detection view and metrics viewer, keeping multiple components in lockstep during playback.
+- Landmark-aware overlay adjustments keep rotations consistent when mixing rendered landmarks with captured frames.

 ## What’s new in 2.6

 - Single source of truth for repetition counting